rolando1515/website/README.md

 xxxxxxx Roland xxxxxxxxx

-1-I am having problems with the second job on the experience section. i had to space it out using this ................................ but i know is not the correct way.
-Also something is happening with the dates on the second job.
-2-How we are going to approach the redirection for the projects and github.
-3-How we are going to incorporate the picture of the projects.
-    rolandol.com if you go to my website you can see that the images do not show.
-How can I avoid this in the future.

-4-I need to know how to incorpoate the scroll into view.

 I am assuming that I need to create a div with the ID called projects something like this